 In equine veterinary practice, chiropractic can offer valuable assistance to veterinarians dealing with difficult lameness issues.
 Chiropractic can help isolate the primary cause behind a lameness by eliminating the compensation soreness and gait abnormalities, making the true nature of the lameness become clearer.
 In equine practice, back problems and leg injuries are often closely inter-related.

-The abnormal weight bearing and altered gait can subsequently overwork or injure associated back muscles.
-Back injuries can result in increased forces to the joints, resulting lameness, or gait alterations in the feet and legs, as the horse tries to protect its sore back.
-Unless the primary cause of the back pain is identified and treated, most horses will have recurring back pain when returned to work after a period of medication and/or rest.
+The abnormal weight-bearing and altered-gait patterns can subsequently overwork or injure associated back muscles.
+Back injuries can result in increased forces to the joints, often leading to lameness due to abnormal joint wear and tear.
+When dealing with primary back injury, unless the primary cause of back pain is identified and treated, most horses will have recurring pain, especially when returning to work after a period of medication and/or rest.

-Chronic gait alterations leads to increased wear and tear on joints, causing problems such as degenerative joint disease and arthritis.
+Chronic gait alterations lead to increased wear and tear on joints, causing problems such as degenerative joint disease and arthritis.
 Maintaining proper balance and function can keep equine athletes working sound longer and decrease the need for joint injections.
-Chiropractic can also be a very useful diagnostic tool when having difficulty locating a mild lameness.
+Chiropractic can also be a very useful diagnostic tool for locating mild lameness.